iamjosephmj/flinger/README.md

 ## What is Flinger?

 <p>
-Flinger is a plugin that is made on top of [jetpack compose](https://developer.android.com/jetpack/compose) that will help the developer to tweak the LazyColumn's fling behaviour.
+Flinger is a plugin that is made on top of <a style = "color: white" href ="https://developer.android.com/jetpack/compose">`jetpack compose`</a> that will help the developer to tweak the LazyColumn's fling behaviour.
 </p>